maneetgoyal/chemical-kinetics-predictor/README.md

 # kineticsML
 Machine Learning Experiments on the NIST Chemical Kinetics Database.

+In this work, we examine the relationship between chemical bonds formed and broken during reactions and Arrhenius kinetic parameters, including activation energy and reaction order, using machine learning approaches.
+We utilized the NIST kinetic database to acquire kinetic data and then performed thorough data cleaning to convert HTML-based data to more accessible dataframe format.
+We constructed a feature vector that contains broken and formed bonds and utilized it to train our models to predict activation energy and reaction order.
+The Random Forest based classification model was chosen because this robust ensemble method has a more intuitive basis behind its working (decision trees), and is also resilient to overfitting.
+Huge class imbalance was encountered in favor of second order reactions and oversampling of the minority classes was done by random oversampling and synthetic minority over-sampling technique (SMOTE).
+A high prediction score of around 95\% was achieved.
+In regards to regression for predicting activation energy, the results obtained call for the engineering of more comprehensive/informative feature vectors.
+Finally, we assessed our results based on statistical and chemical engineering knowledge.

 ### Packages you may need to install:
 ##### SciPy Stack | https://www.scipy.org/install.html
 ##### NumPy | https://www.scipy.org/install.html